What Makes Life Valuable? A Comparative Religious View

 Where they agree

-All three traditions share several foundational convictions about life's value:
+Despite their differences, all three traditions share several convictions about what makes life valuable:

 Where they disagree